 — Helen Pidd (@helenpidd) April 20, 2012

 Breivik: "I am not a racist, I am an anti-racist."
-Concerned with the "anti-European racism" in the Norwegian media.
+Concerned with the "anti-European racism" in the Norwegian media.8.09am: Proceedings have begun with the prosecution trying to establish Breivik's capability to experience empathy.

 — Helen Pidd (@helenpidd) April 20, 2012